pujols/OSU_CSE_3521_5521_2020AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 * We note that, the provided commands are designed to work with Mac/Linux with Python version 3.
 If your are using Windows (like me!), you can use the COMMAND LINE (CMD), and make the following changes: (1) Please use \ instead of / while specifying the path to the file.
 (2) If it still does not work, you may try replacing "python3" with "py -3" in the command you're executing on CMD.
 Example command that works for us: "py -3 py\autograder.py"

+* We suggest that you run the code on Command Line.
+You may use editors like PyCharm to write your code.

 ## Task 1 (10 pts)

 Open the file `py/search.py` and find the function [`depthFirstSearch`](./py/search.py#L70).